taqadussana/gesture-recognition-cnn/README.md

 To run this project, you can:
 - Use your own dataset with a similar folder structure (e.g., /train/ok, /train/stop, etc.)
-- Or contact me for access to a sample dataset
+- OrA small sample dataset can be provided upon request